EnterpriseDB/edb-ansible/README.md

-Downloading the 'postgres' repository source code from the repository in GitHub
+Downloading the `postgres` repository source code from the repository in GitHub
 ----------------
 Downloading the code from the repository can be accomplished by following the steps below:

-      * Navigate to the repository address: https://github.com/EnterpriseDB/edb-ansible
+      * Navigate to the repository address: `https://github.com/EnterpriseDB/edb-ansible`
       * Click on the green *Code* Button located next to the *About* section
       * Click on the *Download Zip* Link menu option